royaurko/ask-minmax/Readme.md

 If a new database is being built then it asks the user for a list of problems and then in the training phase guesses a random problem.
 If the answer is wrong it queries the user for a separating question.
-Separating questions come in two flavors - positive and negative.
-A positive separating question is true for the correct problem but false for the guessed problem.
-A negative separating question is false for the correct problem but true for the guessed problem.
-Clearly these two possible scenarios under which the program can learn stuff.
+Separating questions come in two flavors - **positive** and **negative**.
+A *positive separating question* is true for the correct problem but false for the guessed problem.
+A *negative separating question* is false for the correct problem but true for the guessed problem.
+Clearly these are the only two scenarios under which the program can learn anything non-trivial.

 While running in prediction mode, you have the option to stop the program at any point and make it output either a single problem or a set of most likely problems.
 You get to choose the upper limit